Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 Is the bat native to the area?

-Like, how do you know that this was do you know what community of either bats or humans that this virus was allowed to uh infect and evolve in before it reached the level of uh virality that that it that it finally achieved.
+Do you know what community of either bats or humans that this virus was allowed to infect and evolve in before it reached the level of virality that it finally achieved?

-Like there's no evidence of this virus actually developing on an evolutionary evolutionary path toward its final outcome.
+Like, there's no evidence of this virus actually developing on an evolutionary evolutionary path toward its final outcome.

-There's only no virus, and then everywhere the virus, which is very bizarre.
+There's only no virus and then everywhere the virus, which is very bizarre.

 I mean, we haven't seen the likes of that since HIV.